 - Turn off the heat if it is safe to do so, but never lean over the pan to the controls, switch off the supply at the meter if necessary.

-- Don’t use a general fire extinguisher on a pan filled with oil or fat.
-The ONLY fire extinguishers safe for deep fat fryers are wet chemical extinguishers, special ABF classed extinguishers and ‘dry’ water mist extinguishers!
+- Do not use a general fire extinguisher on a pan filled with oil or fat.
+The ONLY fire extinguishers safe for deep fat fryers are wet chemical extinguishers!
 Never use traditional foam or powder extinguishers on burning fat or oil.